zumepro/tultemplate2/theses/content_en.typ

   When you'll search for a specific function, you can jump right to it through the table of contents above.
 ]

+== The header and the content

+If you look at the document's source (on the right side, if you're in the online editor), you can notice that the source is consisting of two main parts: the header (which can look quite scary on the first look) and the content.

+=== Header

+The header defines some important information for the document to successfully generate --- for example: the faculty, thesis title, etc.

+The information in the header can be either changed manually or by clicking on the content and typing.
+More on that right in the next chapter.

+=== Content

+The content is marginally the actual text of your thesis.
+The source of the document, besides the text, also contains some special characters (we call it syntax), which instruct Typst on how you wish to format your thesis.

-== Clickable content
+== Clickable content in the header

-When using the official Typst online editor, you can simply click on any text in the right side (the preview PDF), and your cursor will jump directly to that text in the source file.
+When using the official Typst online editor, you can simply click on almost any text on the right half of your screen (the preview PDF), and your cursor will jump directly to that text in the source file.
 A small but very practical feature.

 #rect[
   *TIP*:
-  Try double-tapping the content of the abstract (or the thesis title for projects and term papers) and then start typing.
+  Try double-tapping the content of the abstract (or the thesis title for projects and term papers --- when you don't have the title pages from STAG) and then start typing.
 ]

 == Template compile-time checks